oracle-livelabs/converged/obaas/microtx/microtx.md

 This lab walks you through implementing the [Saga pattern](https://microservices.io/patterns/data/saga.html) using a [Long Running Action](https://download.eclipse.org/microprofile/microprofile-lra-1.0-M1/microprofile-lra-spec.html) to manage transactions across microservices.

+Watch this short introduction video to get an idea of what you will be building: [](youtube:gk4BMX-KuaY)

 Estimated Time: 30 minutes

 ### Objectives